MishaProductions/SecuritySystem/README.md

 # MHS - Mikhail Home Security

 This is the source code that I use for my DIY Security system in my home.
+Discord server: https://discord.gg/eNwUWt62vF

 ## Background
 My home had an ADT BHS-4000 system originally.